mi8/Challenge/README.md

 ## 2. Make a beautiful app from content you like

-- Get the content from an API using HttpClient
+- Get the content from a public API of your choice (e.g. https://elephant-api.herokuapp.com) using HttpClient
 - Display it and make it looks good
 - Store it locally to show it offline *

 ## 3. Resolve the puzzle

 - Create a page to find a number between 1 and 50 000 in less than 20 tries
-- Call the local API and show the result in the app
+- Run the local API located in 'Challenge.MobileAppService' folder, call the `api/number` route and show the result in the app

 ## 4. Submit a Pull request